rcardin/rcardin.github.io/_posts/2025-05-28-ticino-software-craft.markdown

     - effect-system
 summary: "The Ticino Software Craft Meetup gave me the opportunity to give a talk about my library YAES, which is an effect system for Scala."
 social-share: true
-social-title: "My Talk at Scalar Conference 2025"
+social-title: "My Talk at Ticino Software Craft in May 2025"
 social-tags: "Scala, Programming, Effect System, Functional Programming"
 math: false
 ---